-Clinical inputs for the effectiveness of nadofaragene firadenovec, oportuzumab monatox, and pembrolizumab were obtained from single-arm clinical trials evaluating these therapies in the treatment of BCG-unresponsive NMIBC.
-40,60,69,71 The effectiveness of gemcitabine \pm docetaxel was obtained from a large multicenter noncomparative retrospective evaluation.
-However, the probability of having high-grade progression free survival with gemcitabine \pm docetaxel was unusually high in this study relative to other studies of gemcitabine \pm docetaxel.
-Using a conservative approach, we adjusted the proportion of patients with high-grade progression free survival at each time point using a rate ratio derived from three other trials involving gemcitabine ± docetaxel (resulting RR=0.8).
-61,62,64
+Clinical inputs for the effectiveness of nadofaragene firadenovec, oportuzumab monatox, and pembrolizumab were obtained from single-arm clinical trials evaluating these therapies in the treatment of BCG-unresponsive NMIBC.^{18,20,78,80} The effectiveness of gemcitabine ± docetaxel was obtained from a large multicenter noncomparative retrospective evaluation.18 However, the probability of having high-grade progression free survival with gemcitabine ± docetaxel was unusually high in this study relative to other studies of gemcitabine ± docetaxel.69-71 Using a conservative approach, we adjusted the proportion of patients with high-grade progression free survival at each time point using a rate ratio derived from three other trials involving gemcitabine \pm docetaxel (resulting RR=0.8).69-71

-The effectiveness of usual care was added to the model using a risk ratio that was applied to intervention model inputs for CR in the transition from "Initial Treatment" to "Complete Response/Disease-free."
-The inverse of the same risk ratio was applied to modify the probabilities associated with transitions from "Complete Response/Disease-free" to "Persistent/Recurrent NMIBC," resulting in an increased probability of transitioning to NMIBC.
+The effectiveness of the hypothetical comparator treatment was added to the model using a risk ratio that was applied to intervention model inputs for CR in the transition from "Initial Treatment" to "Disease-free."
+The inverse of the same risk ratio was applied to modify the probabilities associated with transitions from "Disease-free" to "Persistent/Recurrent NMIBC," resulting in an increased probability of transitioning to NMIBC.
 This risk ratio value was limited so that transition probabilities could not exceed a value of one.
-Varying this risk ratio between zero and one resulted in the effectiveness of usual care varying between completely ineffective to having the same benefit as the most effective treatment.
-However, because usual care is a hypothetical treatment, the costs and disutility associated with adverse events were not included.
-The base-case value for the risk ratio was zero.
+Varying this risk ratio between 0 and 1 resulted in the effectiveness of the hypothetical treatment varying between completely ineffective to having the same benefit as the most effective treatment.
+However, because this treatment was a hypothetical treatment, costs and disutility associated with adverse events were not included.
+The base-case value for the risk ratio was set to zero, meaning that the CR probability at three months was 0.